raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 - [High Resolution Population Density - Children under 5](https://data.humdata.org/dataset/united-kingdom-high-resolution-population-density-maps-demographic-estimates): Download the `Children Under 5` geotiff dataset, because we want to maximise the number of children with access to the pocket parks.
 You can learn more about the [methodology here](https://dataforgood.facebook.com/dfg/tools/high-resolution-population-density-maps#methodology).

-- From your Advanced GIS Session 3, your [London LSOA layer with Census join](https://github.com/raphaelleroffo/intro-to-gis/raw/main/London-LSOA-2011Census.gpkg): We are interested in the variable `Census 2011 Dataset: % Couple household with dependent children`, because we want to maximise the number of children with access to the pocket parks
+- From your Advanced GIS Session 3, your [London LSOA layer with Census join](https://github.com/raphaelleroffo/intro-to-gis/raw/main/London-LSOA-2011Census.gpkg): We are interested in the variable `Census_Child Benefit;Total Number of Families Claiming Benefit;2013`, because we want to maximise the number of children from low income familities with access to the pocket parks.

 - [Existing Open Greenspaces](https://osdatahub.os.uk/downloads/open/OpenGreenspace): We want to prioritize regeneration of brownfields that are far from existing green spaces.
 Download the `TQ` tile, which covers Greater London, as an ESRI Shapefile.
 Notice that the data folder you download contains a polygon layer (the actual open green spaces) and a point layer for the access points to those open green spaces (gates / entrance).
 We will actually use those points as our reference as they determine the accessibility of the green area more precisely.